 The critical deterioration of the situation of freedom of speech in Kazakhstan has been publicly announced by representatives of Kazakhstan community: a lawyer of the Public Foundation ‘Legal Media Centre’, Gulmira Birzhanova, head of the Union of Journalists of Kazakhstan, Seitkazy Matayev, human rights defender Yevgeniy Zhovtis and Professor of Print Journalism Department of the Kazakh National University, Gulmira Sultanbaeva.
-A lawyer and human rights defender Armangeldy Shormanbaev reported to the Open Dialog Foundation that the decision to terminate the activities of mass media outlets are politically motivated, so, in this situation, “legal mechanisms of media protection are powerless”.
+A lawyer and human rights defender Armangeldy Shormanbaev reported to the Open Dialogue Foundation that the decision to terminate the activities of mass media outlets are politically motivated, so, in this situation, “legal mechanisms of media protection are powerless”.

 Obvious examples of violations of the right to freedom of speech include not only a ban on the activities of the media outlets, but also the criminal prosecution of Askar Moldashev, the brother of Daniyar Moldashev, the publisher of ‘Golos Respubliki’, the administrative penalty against the editor-in-chief of the ‘Azat’ newspaper, Marat Zhanuzakov for violations of periodicity of the print medium; and numerous lawsuits, filed by officials against journalists for defamation.